A quantum machine learning classifier to search for new physics: Applications in the search for new physics

+The training dateset consists of events after $N_{part}$ cut.
+The number of events picked to form the training dataset is listed in Table~\ref{table:training}.
+Training dataset has $N=65536$ vectors, with three qubits to encode one vector, with $d=8$, the number of qubits to store $\Psi_{\rm train}$~(or the ansatz $\Psi(\alpha _i)$) is $n_q=19$.
+In this subsection, the `shifted-circular-alternating'~(SCA) entanglement layer~\cite{Sim:2019yyv} is used.
+The circuit of the ansatz is the one shown in Fig.~\ref{fig:circuits-c}.

-The training dateset has $N=65536$ events, which can be stored in $n_q=19$ qubits.
-We use the `hardware efficient' ansatz~\cite{Kandala:2017vok} with the `shifted-circular-alternating' entanglement layer~\cite{Sim:2019yyv}, which is shown in Fig.~\ref{fig:circuits}.~(d).
-The circuits are simulated using \verb"QuEST"~\cite{Jones:2019knd}.
-Given that $d$ is small, we do not employ the amplitude amplification, therefore the cc is about $\left((2+3l)n_q+2(2d-\log _2(d)-2)\right)cd$ for a test event.
-If the cc of VQSN is to be less than that of its KNN counterpart~(which is $d'N=8.5\times 10^5$), $l\leq 17$.
+Without the amplitude amplification, the cc for an ansatz with SCA entanglement layers is about $\left((2+3l)n_q+2(2d-\log _2(d)-2)\right)c'd$ for a test event.
+In this subsection, the calculation is performed by using \verb"QuEST", taking advantages of the controlled collapse operation of a simulator, we use a fixed $c'=100$ for simplicity.
+If the cc of VQSN is to be less than that of its KNN counterpart (which is $d'N=8.5\times 10^5$ with $d'=13$ and $N=65536$), the ansatz should satisfy $l<17.6$.
 In this work, we consider three cases, $l=5$, $10$, and $15$.
-As a comparison, we consider (t-)KNN with $K=1$ , $10$, $100$, and $1000$, with neighbors determined using Euclidean distance.
+As a comparison, we consider (t-)KNN with $k=1$ , $10$, $100$, and $1000$.
+The improvement brought by a larger $k$ is negligible when $k$ is larger than $1000$.